 Finland’s New Approach

-As I was working on writing this, an article appeared in my Facebook feed that suits it perfectly.
-It was about how Finland is beginning a radical change to its education system by removing all subjects.
-Instead it will begin to teach by a method that resembles the homeschooling approach of “unit studies.”
+As I was working on writing this, I came across an article that suited it perfectly.
+It was about how Finland was beginning a radical change to its education system by removing all subjects.
+Instead it would begin to teach by a method that resembles the homeschooling approach of “unit studies.”
 The article claims that Finland’s educational system is ranked among the top in the world.
 Who knows how long, if ever, it will be until our country considers reforming its education system, but homeschoolers have been benefitting from that approach for many years.
 There’s a link to the article below.

 Read or watch “The School for Animals” periodically.
 Let it help put things back in perspective for you.
 At some point in your children’s growth you will need to start viewing yourself more as a facilitator than a teacher.
 If they’re allowed to pursue their interest, it may not be long before they turn the tables and become the teacher!